pyroclient/pyro/README.md

 # Pyro Client

-Pyro is a hardly working and badly incompatible client skidded from gists on github we will not tell you where to find because we want your money.
+Pyro is a hardly working and badly incompatible client skidded from repos and gists on github we will not tell you where to find because we want your money.